-You should consider the U.S. federal income tax consequences of an investment in the notes, including the following:
+You should consider the U.S. federal income tax consequences of an investment in the notes, including the following

 - There is no statutory, judicial, or administrative authority directly addressing the characterization of the notes. - You agree with us (in the absence of an administrative determination, or judicial ruling to the contrary) to characterize and treat the notes for all tax purposes as a single financial contract with respect to the Index. - Under this characterization and tax treatment of the notes, a U.S. Holder (as defined beginning on page 62 of the prospectus) generally will recognize capital gain or loss upon maturity or upon a sale or exchange of the notes prior to maturity.
-This capital gain or loss generally will be long-term capital gain or loss if you held the notes for more than one year. - .
-No assurance can be given that the IRS or any court will agree with this characterization and tax treatment. - Withholding and reporting requirements under the legislation enacted on March 18, 2010 (as discussed beginning on page 85 of the prospectus), will generally apply to payments made after December 31, 2013.
-However, this withholding tax will not be imposed on payments pursuant to obligations outstanding on January 1, 2014.
-Holders are urged to consult with their own tax advisors regarding the possible implications of this recently enacted legislation on their investment in the notes.
+This capital gain or loss generally will be long-term capital gain or loss if you held the notes for more than one year. - No assurance can be given that the IRS or any court will agree with this characterization and tax treatment - Withholding and reporting requirements under the legislation enacted on March 18, 2010 (as discussed beginning on page 85 of the prospectus), will generally apply to payments made after June 30, 2014.
+However, this withholding tax will not be imposed on payments pursuant to obligations outstanding on July 1, 2014.
+Holders are urged to consult with their own tax advisors regarding the possible implications of this recently enacted legislation on their investment in the notes. - Under newly proposed Treasury regulations, a "dividend equivalent" payment (as discussed in the product supplement) includes payments (including deemed payments) that are contingent upon or determined by reference to actual or estimated U.S. source dividends with respect to certain equity-linked instruments, whether explicitly stated or implicitly taken into account in computing one or more of the terms of such instrument.
+If enacted in their current form, the regulations will impose a withholding tax on payments made on the notes on or after January 1, 2016 that are treated as dividend equivalents.